Chemistry Learner

 It's all about Chemistry

 Arenes are aromatic hydrocarbons that contain one or more benzene rings in their structure.
-The simplest and most essential arene is benzene (C6H6), which consists of a planar hexagonal ring of carbon atoms with delocalized π electrons.
+The simplest arene is benzene (C6H6), which consists of a planar hexagonal ring of carbon atoms with delocalized π electrons.
 [1-4]

-Arenes are widely used in industry and everyday life as fuels, solvents, and starting materials for making many vital chemicals, plastics, dyes, and medicines.
-For example, benzene is used as a raw material in the manufacture of plastics, synthetic fibers, and detergents.
+Arenes are widely used in industry and everyday life as solvents and as starting materials for the manufacture of many important chemicals, plastics, dyes, and medicines.
+They are also present as components of fuels such as gasoline.
+For example, benzene is an important raw material used in the production of plastics, synthetic fibers, and detergents.

 Benzene Ring